 People do business with people they know, like, and trust.
 Know Like Trust is the foundation of all successful business development and marketing strategies.

 Small business isn’t complicated – provide a product or service that solves a problem people are willing to pay for.

-It is that simple, but the reality is 80% of small businesses do not make it to their one year anniversary.
+It is that simple, but the reality is 80% of small businesses do not make it to their one-year anniversary.

 Why?
 Negative cash flow resulting from being underfunded or a lack of sales.